marcellomontemagno/poach/README.md

 /poach-recipeX
   /boilerplate (files you need to add to your project) /config
-    /toolX (containing configuration for toolY)
+    /toolY (containing configuration for toolY)
-    /toolY (containing configuration for toolZ) /package.json (holding the dependencies toolX,Y,Z need) /README.md (instructions on how to use the recipe)
+    /toolZ (containing configuration for toolZ) /package.json (holding the dependencies toolY,Z need) /README.md (instructions on how to use the recipe)
 ```

-Even if you decide not to use a recipe the recipe structure should be easy for you to inspect if you want to know how a basic configuration for toolX, Y, Z looks like.
+Even if you decide not to use a recipe the recipe structure should be easy for you to inspect if you want to know how a basic configuration for toolY,Z looks like.

 The basic features of poach come with the ['@poach/core'](https://github.com/marcellomontemagno/poach/tree/master/packages/poach-core) recipe.